House Cleaning Tips > Cleaning Products > Natural Cleaning Products

 Although alcohol is not the best cleaner for your everyday use it is a great disinfectant.
 Use it to wipe down walls where there have been lots of hands, door knobs, and other areas that get a lot of germy traffic.

-With so many choices you will be able to get rid of all the harsh chemicals that are bad for you, your pets, your family, and your home.
+With so many choices you can get rid of all the harsh chemicals and go all natural.